lesser-app/tankman.dev/content/docs/api/organizations.md

 HTTP GET /orgs?from=10&limit=100
 ```

-To get a single organization (as a list with one item), specific the Org's id.
+To get a single organization (as a list with one item), specify the Org's id.

 ```tpl
 HTTP GET /orgs/{orgId}